una/personal-goals/ideas-and-misc/book-checklist.md

 - [x] Holidays on Ice -- David Sedaris
 - [x] All the Light we Cannot See -- Anthony Doerr :star:
 - [x] Modern Romance -- Aziz Ansari
-- [ ] The Girl on the Train -- Paula Hawkins
+- [x] The Girl on the Train -- Paula Hawkins :star:

 To-Read
 ---